rierjarv/wp-curriculum/unorganised/notes.md

 ### Phase I: Get to know Wordpress

 The first phase is targeted at anyone who wishes to get an overview look on wp, with small hands on testing on the side.
+This phase is mostly about remembering and understanding information, with small practical tasks to get to know wp essentials as accompaniment.
 Phase I contains

 - Set up WordPress with free trial hosting
 - Sign up to Skilljet Academy and take a crash course on wp works (wp101)

 - Theory section: read and watch videos on Wordpress
 - **TODO **
 - Quiz at the end of Phase I

-• remember, understand:
-• using wordpress
-    ○ who uses wordpress?
+Phase I tries to answer questions such as

-    ○ what can wp be used for?
+Using wordpress: who uses wordpress?, what can wp be used for?

-• developing wordpress
-    ○ what can be developed?
-    ○ why/how are things developed?
+Developing wordpress: what can be developed? why/how are things developed?

-• theory and videos
-• questions during course, quiz at the end
+Time duration: 1 week

 ### Phase II: Essentials of WP in practice

-create a simple wp site
+- create a simple wp site
-  get to know the essentials in practice free WP themes and plugins
+  - get to know more of the essentials in practice
+  - utilise free WP themes and plugins

-learn core concepts by doing + reading theory step by step instructions on tasks to do + quizzes reading + quizzes
+- learn core concepts by doing + reading theory
+  - step by step instructions on tasks to do + quizzes
+  - reading + quizzes

+  time allocation: 2 to 3 weeks

 ### Phase III: Core WP practical skills

 create a more complex wp site
 learn more on wp theory
-site management things: analytics, s, ...
+site management things: analytics, seo, ...
 automation: wp-cli

+time allocation: 3 to 4 weeks

 ### Phase IV: Expanding WP proficiency

+create a third site, or extend the second with more advanced structures

-select AT LEAST three of the modules, study time is 1 week per module create a third site, or extend the second with more advanced structures create a WP plugin elective modules contain payment handling
+select AT LEAST three of the modules, study time is 1 week per module create a WP plugin elective modules contain payment handling

+  time allocation: 3 to 4 weeks